-Our authorized capital consists of 200,000,000 shares of common stock and 20,000,000 shares of preferred stock.
+Our authorized capital consists of 50,000,000 shares of common stock and 2,000,000 shares of preferred stock which we have requested our shareholders increase to 200,000,000 and 20,000,000, respectively, at our May 15, 2002 Annual Shareholder Meeting as described in our Proxy Statement.
 Our board of directors, without any further vote by the shareholders, has the authority to issue preferred shares and to determine the price, preferences, rights and restrictions, including voting and dividend rights, of these shares.
-The rights of the holders of shares of common stock may be affected by the rights of holders of any preferred shares that our board of directors may allow the issuance of preferred shares with more voting rights, higher dividend payments or more favorable rights upon dissolution, than the shares of common stock or special rights to elect directors.
+The rights of the holders of shares of common stock may be affected by the rights of holders of any preferred shares that our board of directors may issue in the future.
+For example, our board of directors may allow the issuance of preferred shares with more voting rights, higher dividend payments or more favorable rights upon dissolution, than the shares of common stock or special rights to elect directors.